Services

 Exploratory Testing

-What it means: Investigating the product with guided curiosity to uncover edge cases and unexpected behavior.
+What it means: Investigating the product with guided curiosity to uncover edge cases, workflow gaps, and unexpected behavior.

-When it helps: When requirements are light, workflows are complex, or the team wants fresh eyes on risk areas.
+When it helps: When requirements are light, workflows are complex, or the team wants fresh eyes on product risk.

 Client receives: Issue reports, observations, risk notes, and workflow questions worth clarifying.